Bounds of Validity for Bifurcations of Equilibria in a Class of Networked Dynamical Systems: Introduction

 \section{Introduction}

-Local bifurcations are points of critical transitions in behavior of nonlinear dynamical systems that occur when a parameter crosses a threshold, causing the stability of an equilibrium point to change and new features such as new equilibria to emerge.
+Local bifurcations are points of critical transitions in behaviour of nonlinear dynamical systems that occur when a parameter crosses a threshold, causing the stability of an equilibrium point to change and new features such as new equilibria to emerge.
 Bifurcations are a common route to multistability in complex systems, and bifurcation analysis is used to characterize the emergence, stability, and basins of attraction of coexisting equilibria as parameters vary.

-In this paper we study the robustness of bifurcation diagrams in two broad classes of nonlinear networked dynamical systems, analogous in their structure to Hopfield and firing rate dynamic neural network models.
+In this paper we study the region of validity for local bifurcation analysis in two broad classes of nonlinear networked dynamical systems, analogous in their structure to Hopfield and firing rate dynamic neural network models.
 Systems of this form are commonly encountered as models of dynamic neural networks \cite{hopfield1984neurons,betteti2025input,wilson1972excitatory,betteti2025firing}, opinion dynamics and decision-making \cite{franci2015realization,bizyaeva2023nonlinear,gray2018multiagent,fontan2017multiequilibria,abara2017spectral,leonard2024fast}, Lur'e feedback systems \cite{tang2017finite,liu2018bipartite,miranda2018analysis}, gene regulatory networks \cite{goodwin1965oscillatory,rosenfeld2002negative,gardner2000construction}, and other complex systems across application domains.
-Multistable equilibria are common desirable features in these models, representing meaningful states such as stored associative memories in a neural network or collective decision states in a group of communicating agents.
-Lyapunov-Schmidt reduction is a nonlinear analysis technique commonly used to analyze bifurcation diagrams in nonlinear networks to classify such multistabilities \cite{golubitsky2023dynamics,leonard2024fast}.
-In this work we will bound the regions of validity for the conclusions of such bifurcation analysis.
+Multistable equilibria are common desirable features in these models, representing meaningful states such as stored associative memories in a neural network or collective decision states in a group of communicating agents. \LSR{} is a common nonlinear analysis step in the local bifurcation analysis of nonlinear networks to classify such multistabilities \cite{golubitsky2023dynamics,leonard2024fast}.
+A central challenge is that the method is inherently local, yet the size of the neighbourhood in which the reduced bifurcation equations faithfully capture the local bifurcation diagram of the full system is typically unknown.
+In this work we will bound these regions of validity for the two broad classes of networked dynamical systems.